Częstochowa Ghetto uprising

 The Częstochowa Ghetto uprising was an insurrection in Poland's Częstochowa Ghetto against German occupational forces during World War II.
 It took place in late June 1943, resulting in some 2,000 Jews being killed.

 The ghetto was established following a day known as Bloody Monday, a day in which the Nazis killed 300 Jewish citizens in its occupation of the city of Częstochowa.
 The ghetto lasted from its inception on September 3, 1939, to its liberation by the Soviet Red Army in January 1945.
-The prisoners of the ghetto were forced to work in slave labor factories, manufacturing Throughout the life of this site, it housed 48,000 Polish Jews – of which, 40,000 were deported to Treblinka extermination camp.
+The prisoners of the ghetto were forced to work in slave labor factories.
+Throughout the life of this site, it housed 48,000 Polish Jews – of which, 40,000 were deported to Treblinka extermination camp.

 The first instance of armed resistance took place on January 4, 1943, at the so-called Large Ghetto established by the Germans in April 1941.
 During the 'selection' of some 500 Jews to be deported to the ghetto in Radomsko, shooting broke out at the Warsaw Square (now, Ghetto Heroes Square) in which Mendel Fiszelewicz (Fiszelowicz) along with Isza Fajner were killed.
 50 young Jews were executed in reprisal.